jakobkreft/synchi/docs/troubleshooting.md

 * Install GNU `findutils` on the remote host, or
 * Ensure the BusyBox version of `find` includes `-printf`

+## Hardlink mode errors

+If you see errors like:

+* `Hardlink modes require inode/device IDs`
+* `Hardlink modes require remote find with %D/%i support`

+then your platform does not provide inode/device IDs for scanning.
+Skip and preserve need these IDs to build link groups.

+Fixes:

+* For SSH roots, install GNU `findutils` (so `find -printf` supports `%D` and `%i`).
+* If the destination filesystem does not support hardlinks, use `hardlinks = "copy"` or `"skip"`.

 ## Ownership or permission errors on NAS / SMB / Android